coocoo1112/6830Project/readme.md

 -to train a tree convolution model, cd into BaoTest and run
 ```
-python train.py --v [training data set name] --e [True if we want to run neo encoding False else] --w [True if we want to run word2vec encoding False else, if this param is True, --e MUST ALSO BE TRUE] --k [how many folds of cross validation we want to do] --c [csv name of where we want to save results] --s [size of database instance dataset came from] --save_word2vec [where to save word2vec model] --m [path to save tree convolution model]
+python train.py --v [training data set name] --e [True if we want to run neo encoding else False] --w [True if we want to run word2vec encoding False else, if this param is True, --e MUST ALSO BE TRUE] --k [how many folds of cross validation we want to do] --c [csv name of where we want to save results] --s [size of database instance dataset came from] --save_word2vec [where to save word2vec model] --m [path to save tree convolution model]
 ```

 -to run the progress par, cd into BaoTest and run